Traveling Outside the United States

 - Meet with your International Student Advisor (ISA) to get your I-20 signed.
 You must have a travel signature on page 2 of your I-20.
 Contact your ISA at (434) 592-4118 or email email@example.com.
 When an ISA signs your I-20 it means that:

 - You are enrolled in accordance with regulations

 - You are permitted to return to Liberty University

 - Check your visa expiration date.
 You always need a valid student F-1 visa to re-enter the United States.
-If your visa has expired, you should include a visit to the U.S. consulate in your travel plans.
-Google “U.S. embassy in (name of your home country)” for information on that process and what you need to bring with you from Liberty for the interview.
+If your visa has expired, you should include a visit to the U.S. Consulate in your travel plans.
+Google “U.S. embassy in (name of your home country)” for information on that process and what you need to bring with you for the interview.

 - Your travel signature is only valid for one year.

 - If for any reason you will need an I-20 shipped inside or outside of the United States, you as the student will be required to cover the international shipping charges.